 All technical support is the responsibility of the group booking a meeting room.

 The applicant shall procure and maintain insurance against claims for injury to persons or damage to property which may arise from or in connection with the use of the Dunaway Meeting Room.
-Insurance coverage shall have limits of liability not less $1,000,000, each occurrence with a $1,000,000 aggregate.
+Insurance coverage shall have limits of liability not less $1,000,000, each common cause with a $1,000,000 aggregate.
 An umbrella and/or excess liability policy may be used to meet the minimum liability requirements.
 Proof of insurance shall be given to the Library upon request.